z0on/AFS-analysis-with-moments/README.md

 - The second step is running the winning model on 100 bootstrapped SFS, to **evaluate parameter uncertainties**.
 Once again, we will have to do 6 random restarts for each bootstrap.
 The parameter meanings and uncertainties are deciphered by the second R script that we have, `bestmodel_bootstrap.R`.

 ## Overview of models ##
+The models are designed to test the following basic aspects of population configuration:
+- are these really two demographically distinct populations, or we simply sampled the same population twice? (i.e., does the model fits significantly better if it actually has a split between populations, as opposed to just some population size changes)
+- were there changes in population size(s) through time? (models can include up to three "epochs" where population size could change)
+- if there is a split, was there still migration? (during some or all of the epochs)
+- if there was migration, was it symmetrical or asymmetrical?
+- are their parts of the genome that introgress at a dfferent rate? ("islands of differentiation") - this is one way to model non-neutral processes such as spatially varying selection.

+So the models differ by:
+- split / no split (`ns` in model name)
+- number of epochs (1-3) (`sc1`,`sc2` or `sc3` in model name)
+- migration at some or all of the epochs, which can be symmetrical (`sm`) or asymmetrical.  `e`,`m`, and `l` in model name stands for migration during early, mid, and late epoch.
+- presence of "genomic islands" experiencing different introgression rate (`i` in model name).

+There are also models with exponential (rather than instantaneous) change in population size, such as the venerable `IM` model (and its derivatives with multiple epochs).

+The name of a model is therefore a kind of code to its structure, for example:
+`sc3ielsm2` : 3 epochs; "genomic islands"; migration is only during early and late epochs (no migration during middle epoch); migration is symmetrical in the second "migration epoch".

+Sadly not all model names currently conform to this convention (sorry, I'll fix it soon).
+The summary of the structure of all models and their names are listed in the file `multimodel_inference/moments_multimodels.xlsx`.

 ## Model selection ##
 Let's assume we have ten bootstrapped 2dSFS formatted for *moments* or *dadi* (See **Appendix** for instructions how to obtain bootstrapped 2dSFS from [ANGSD](http://www.popgen.dk/angsd/index.php/ANGSD)).
 Such file is nothing more than a line of numbers with a header line giving the dimensions of the spectrum ( 2 x N + 1 for each of the two populations, where N is the number of sampled diploids).